The Mortal Instruments: City of Bones: Critical response

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 13% based on 128 reviews and a rating average of 3.9/10.
-The site commented that "The Mortal Instruments: City of Bones borrows ingredients from seemingly every fantasy franchise of the last 30 years—but can't seem to figure out what to do with them."
-At Metacritic, which assigns a normalized rating out of 100, the film has a score of 33% based on reviews from 35 critics, indicating "generally unfavorable reviews."
+On the critical response aggregation website Rotten Tomatoes, the film holds a rating of 13% based on 128 reviews, with an average rating of 3.9/10.
+The site's critics consensus reads: "The Mortal Instruments: City of Bones borrows ingredients from seemingly every fantasy franchise of the last 30 years—but can't seem to figure out what to do with them."
+Metacritic assigned the film a weighted average score of 33 out of 100 based on 35 critics, indicating "generally unfavorable reviews".

 The Telegraph's Robbie Collin gave the film one out of five stars, saying, "This gothic teen fantasy is one of the most disastrous page-to-screen adaptations in memory".
 Collin added "the plot is an incomprehensible tangle of dead ends and recaps, and afterwards you realise only two things have stuck: the story's countless unsubtle borrowings from very recent pop culture... and a brief aside in which we learn one of the earliest demon-hunters was Johann Sebastian Bach."
 Michael Rechtshaffen from The Hollywood Reporter also gave it a negative review, saying, "Certainly not the first and very unlikely the last studio attempt at launching a Twilight/Hunger Games franchise of their very own, The Mortal Instruments: City of Bones is a bona fide saga all right—just not in a good way" adding "Despite the overstuffed assortment of vampires, werewolves, warlocks and demons of all shapes and sizes, The Mortal Instruments seldom feels like anything more than a shameless, soulless knockoff."
 New York Daily News also gave it a negative rating of 1 star out of 5; critic Jordan Hoffman wrote, "This one is by far the worst of the Twilight copies.
 And when that bunch includes The Host and I Am Number Four, that's saying something."
 Hoffman added, "Despite an avalanche of back story, the film is merely an excuse to hop from one spookily dressed set to another.
 Alas, the titular City of Bones is more of a basement.
 Other than a gag about a cache of weapons beneath every church altar, there's hardly a moment of levity or imagination.
 For a film that is wall-to-wall fantasy, you've seen all of this before, in much better movies."